 Read our full plot summary and analysis of The Crucible, scene by scene breakdowns, and more.

 See a complete list of the characters in The Crucible and in-depth analyses of John Proctor, Abigail Williams, Reverend Hale, and more.

-Here's where you'll find analysis about The Crucible as a whole, from the major themes and ideas to analysis of style, tone, point of view, and more.
+Here's where you'll find analysis of the literary devices in The Crucible, from the major themes to motifs, symbols, and more.

 Find the quotes you need to support your essay, or refresh your memory of The Crucible by reading these key quotes.

-Get ready to write your paper on The Crucible with our suggested essay topics, sample essays, and more.
+Get ready to ace your The Crucible paper with our suggested essay topics, helpful essays about historical and literary context, a sample A+ student essay, and more.

 Every Shakespeare Play Summed Up in a Quote from The Office